Interpol Calling

 At Marseilles Professor Velard is killed and wanted criminal Jacques Morrell (John Salew) takes his place.

-His destination is a Foreign Legion garrison, ostensibly to study Roman remains.
 He has a contact, a crooked legionnaire Cpl Khan, and at the Cafe Kama they go over their scheme to steal 1,000 rifles.
 It's simple really, Khan is driving his Land Rover through the desert where it happens to break down, just the spot to be hijacked.

 Duval is certain this is the work of Morrell and soon puts two and two together, working out the phoney Professor Velard doesn't know as much about archaeology as him.
 Velard suggests Duval look for the robbers at the cafe, where there's a knife throwing act.
 One knife almost lands in Duval!
 He's unharmed, but his suspicions fall on the singer, "looker" Shana (Colette Wilde).